-In my practice, many clients consult me to convert an immovable comprising several apartments into divided co-ownership.
+The conversion of a immovable to divided co-ownership (condos) is subject to strict formalities and municipal by-laws, which can restrict the conversion or make it subject to certain conditions..
 Unfortunately this does not always prove possible, more particularly because of the very high costs such a process implies (such as subdivision taxes known «Parkland taxes» applicable in certain boroughs of Montreal or other municipalities) and vested rights in favor of tenants.

-However, I then explain to my clients that their immovable may be governed by an undivided co-ownership agreement, at a lower cost and without many formalities.
+An interesting alternative is then offered to undivided co-owners, namely the subjugation of the building to undivided co-ownership agreement, at a lower cost and without many formalities.
 You should know, however, that the characteristics of an apartment owned in divided or undivided co-ownership are quite different (consult the factsheet: Divided and undivided co-ownership.).

-Indivision does not require any special authorization, either from the municipality or from the Rental Board (Régie du logement) One should, however, respect the vested rights of tenants.
+Indivision does not require any special authorization, either from the municipality or from the Rental Board (Tribunal administratif du logement) One should, however, respect the vested rights of tenants.

 The undivided co-ownership agreement

 The so-called organized co-ownership agreement specifies the rules that govern the undivided co- owners and includes provisions for the protection of the undivided co-owners and their creditors.
 It is imperative that it be prepared by a notary whose expertise is recognized in this field.
 Unlike a declaration of co-ownership, an undivided co-ownership agreement cannot be signed by a single owner.
 Indivision necessarily implies the presence of at least two co-owners.
 If a developer wants to sell under the undivided co-ownership formula, he will have to wait for the purchase of a first unit by a purchaser, after which the undivided co- ownership agreement may be signed and registered in the land register.